NusaibahAfifa/NusaibahAfifa/README.md

 - 👋 Hi, I’m Nusaibah.
-- 👀 I’m interested in math,problem solving,coding.
+- 👀 I’m interested in math,problem solving,coding and electronics.
-- 🌱 I’m currently learning the basic of c++
+- 🌱 I’m currently learning the basics of c++ and arduino.
 - 📫 How to reach me nusaibah1907@gmail.com

 <!---